-'Nothing to see here,' I said to them, not wishing to encourage them to course, Anne was having none of it and went in for a closer inspection.
+'Nothing to see here,' I said to them, not wishing to encourage them to venture in and undoubtedly express their admiration for the ugly dresser.
+Of course, Anne was having none of it and went in for a closer inspection.